Family Photo Investigation Options

 Frankly, I never know where a session is going to go.
 It depends on the pictures.
 The pictures drive the inquiry.
 The clues of who, what, when, and where direct our research.
 The answers to those questions may add up to reveal why your ancestors posed for that picture.

-Why sign up for a photo consultation session?
+Why sign up for a photo investigation session?

 Those fifteen minutes can change your research.
 Literally.
 Here are stories from my client files.